-Palantir Technologies (NYSE: PLTR) has made its fair share of headlines, such as when it was contracted to help the U.S. Department of Health and the British National Health Service control the flow of coronavirus related data.
+Palantir Technologies (NYSE: PLTR) has made its fair share of headlines, such as when it was contracted to help the U.S. Department of Health and the British National Health Service control the flow of coronavirus-related data.
 Since its public debut, the stock has been on a bit of a rollercoaster ride, with a huge run-up followed by a cooling-off period over the past few months.
-Down more than 30% from its recent highs, we ask if Palantir is a good stock to invest in.
+Up more than double its September 2020 IPO price, we ask if Palantir is a good stock to invest in.

 The bull case for Palantir

 Palantir’s revenue comes in thick and fast from contracts predominantly agreed with governments and large enterprise clients.
 To showcase this, its average revenue per grew to $8.1 million in Q1, 2021, up from $7.9 million in 2020.
 Overall revenue grew 49% year-over-year in Q1 to $341 million.
 Government revenue account for $208 million of this, with commercial contracts hitting $133 million.

 Palantir is a company that operates discreetly, yet it was instrumental in locating Osama Bin Laden in 2011 and is now a leading contractor for the new Brexit border in the U.K. In fact, Palantir has many surprising deals including one with the Nobel Peace Prize-winning World Food Programme.
 The company believes that its addressable market is worth $119 billion so it is likely to see more contracts like these in the future.

 The company also turned many heads at its Q1 update following the announcement that it would be accepting Bitcoin as a form of payment.
 What’s more, it also suggested that Palantir could add the cryptocurrency to its balance sheet in the near future.